Contest Rules and Procedures

 (for both the 6th and 8th grade contests)

-1. School conveners will have to schedule at least one hour of computer time for their students to complete this online competition some time in February, 2018.
-The contest may be scheduled at a school's convenience, but must be completed before March 1, 2018 to have student scores included in the national results.
+1. School conveners will have to schedule at least one hour of computer time for their students to complete this online competition some time in February, 2019.
+The contest may be scheduled at a school's convenience, but must be completed by March 1, 2019 to have student scores included in the national results.

 2. Registered contestants will access our website, and have one hour to answer 100 questions divided into six categories: general knowledge, language and literature, social studies (history and geography), science, and mathematics. (calculators and scrap paper are permitted and recommended)